 Some landlords have multiple blanket loans, thus spreading that risk.
 But that only works if you have a substantial portfolio.
 The bigger these mortgages are, the greater the benefits they tend to deliver.

 Other information about blanket loans

 Each blanket mortgage tends to be custom-built.
 So how good a deal you get will depend on the soundness of your finances and business plan as well as your negotiating skills.

-The most sound borrowers can get close to current mortgage rates for consumer borrowers.
-But the least creditworthy could pay 10+ percent.
+The most sound borrowers with the best credit scores can get close to current mortgage rates for a blanket loan.
+But the least creditworthy who qualify could pay 10% or more.

-Clearly, blanket mortgages will only benefit a minority of landlords.
+Clearly, blanket mortgages will benefit only a minority of landlords.
 Most will probably be better off sticking with their existing financing.

 What are today’s mortgage rates for landlords?

 Today’s mortgage rates are near historic lows.
 Of course, blanket loan rates can be much higher than standard mortgage rates.
 But if you have excellent credit, plenty of cash, and you’re willing to shop around, you might find a great deal.Time to make a move?
 Let us find the right mortgage for you